-In this study, a numerical simulation was presented as a tool for investigating the twophase flow development of a tracer fluid having different density than the primary fluid.
-The numerical simulations provided information for concentration profiles along the entire tube length.
-When applied to a vertical flow, the numerical results were able to mimic experimentally produced concentration profiles measured at a discrete spatial location.
-In the four sample cases described, laboratory and CFD results converged in predicting the effect of gravity on the shape of the tracer fluid: In gravity-assisted motion, a stretching of the profile is detected.
-The elongation of the resulting tracer fluid appears to be less appreciable at higher Reynolds numbers.
-In gravity-resisted motion, however, the opposite occurs.
-A blunter profile is obtained with steeper velocity gradients at the wall.
-Now that a viable methodology is in place, more work is required to cover a broader range of parameters and flow orientations.
+In this study, a numerical simulation is presented as a tool for investigating the two-phase flow development of a tracer fluid having a different density than the primary medium in which it is immersed.
+The numerical procedure developed here enables us to reproduce concentration profiles along the entire length of tubing.
+When applied to a vertical flow, the numerical solutions are able to mimic experimentally produced concentration profiles measured at a discrete spatial location.
+In the four sample cases described, laboratory and computational results converge in predicting the effect of gravity on the shape of the tracer fluid: In gravity-assisted motion, a stretching of the profile is detected.
+The elongation of the resulting tracer fluid becomes less appreciable at higher Reynolds numbers.
+In gravity-resisted motion, a blunter profile is obtained with steeper velocity gradients at the wall.
+Now that a viable methodology is in place, more work is required to cover a broader range of operating parameters, aspect ratios, and flow orientations.
 Additional issues that merit consideration include varying density ratios and characterizing the onset of flow breakup and instability.